The Bazaar Voice

 Strategies, research, industry trends — your pulse on the marketplace

-But the cost isn’t just about direct conversion.
+But customer acquisition cost isn’t just about direct conversion.
 It encompasses the total cost to ensure that each stop along the customer’s purchasing journey produces the highest conversion rate possible.

 While every brand has varying customer purchasing paths and uses different acquisition strategies, expenses generally include advertising, salaries for marketers, commissions, sales overhead costs, and more.